 In the case of the Peel District School Board (PDSB), the Peel Board been dealt with whether Muslim students should be able to pray on Fridays with prayers they recite themselves instead of using scripts prepared by the PDSB and the fallout associated with that.

-Recently, a grassroots organization sprang up in Ontario calling for an end to funding for the Catholic separate school system.
-Calling themselves One Public Education Now (OPEN), their argument is that with school closures wreaking havoc across many regions in Ontario, the taxpayer funded separate school system is no longer affordable in a society of many religions and cultures.
+A grassroots organization calling themselves One Public Education Now (OPEN) has openly advocated for an end to funding for the Catholic separate school system.
+Their argument is that with school closures wreaking havoc across many regions in Ontario, the taxpayer funded separate school system is no longer affordable in a society of many religions and cultures.
 They believe there should simply be one non-denominational, two-language (English and French) public school system.